 Combining established grief modelling acknowledged wisdom and hypnotherapy techniques, I aim to help you navigate your grief, and it’s symptoms.

 Analytical hypnotherapy: This approach uses your relaxed state to get to the root cause of a disorder or symptom, such as a past traumatic event that may be hidden in your unconscious memory.
 Identified trauma is addressed using various psychotherapy techniques.

 Cognitive hypnotherapy: This approach has some similarities to cognitive behavioural therapy (CBT) and tries to remove unwanted thoughts and behaviours.

-Conversational hypnotherapy: It is what it suggests, a very cleverly crafted two way conversation that is sometimes in an “eyes-closed” but not always, which will explore different strategies to overcome a whole range of conditions and problems.
+Conversational hypnotherapy: It is what it suggests, a very cleverly crafted two-way conversation that is sometimes in an “eyes-closed” but not always, which will explore different strategies to overcome a whole range of conditions and problems.

 What are the benefits of hypnotherapy?

 The hypnotic state allows you to bypass the conscious objection forming part of the mind and allow the changes to be accepted and incorporated with less energy and resistance.
-It’s a great tool that many therapists employ because it’s effective.
+It’s a great tool that many therapists employ because it’s useful.
 I use it to help with

 - Bereavement and grief